Nice to meet you.

 It’s all about who you know.

-Even for someone who is comfortable with networking, the idea of chatting up strangers can seem daunting.
-To grow your network, keep these nine steps in mind.
+Even for someone who is comfortable with networking, chatting up strangers can seem daunting.
+Let’s explore these steps a bit further and explore exactly how they can be implemented at any networking event.

 1. Do your research

-Before attending any networking event you should have a clear idea of what the event is and the type of crowd that will be attending.
-This will help you have a clear picture of what is expected to happen You may even be able to find a guest list.
+Before attending any networking event, you should have a clear idea of what the event is and the type of crowd that will be attending.
+This will help you have a clear picture of what is expected to happen.
+You may even be able to find a guest list.
 People’s social media accounts are not off limits, so do some online hunting to see who you could be interacting with.

 If you’re on the job market, are there going to be employees of companies you’d like to be hired at?
 Is there someone who has a position that you’d like to have someday that could be a mentor to you?
 What value could you provide to someone who wants to talk to you?